vmware-archive/presos/mobile/index.md

 ### Mission:
 Build a solid and fun boilerplate application other developers can use to build rich mobile applications.

-- There will be up to 3 winning teams.
+- There will be up to 4 winning teams.
-- Max members per team : 3
+- Max members per team: 4
 - Unlimited apps can be submitted per person.
 - You can start working on this project now.
 - App pitches will be recorded so Cloud Foundry product can review on Monday